AimenFH/WebEngineering_BaseTemplate/README.md

   * The ``<input>`` element in the search form at the top could do with a label, but we don't want to add a visible text label that would potentially spoil the design and isn't really needed by sighted users.
 Fix this issue by adding a label that is only accessible to screen readers.
   * The two ``<input>`` elements in the comment form have visible text labels, but they are not unambiguously associated with their labels — how do you achieve this?
 Note that you'll need to update some of the CSS rule as well.

+Visually Hidden Label: The .visually-hidden class hides the label visually but keeps it accessible to screen readers.
+Label Association: The for attribute in the <label> elements correctly associates each label with its corresponding input field by matching the id of the input.

 *Present your findings and fixes here.*

 **(0.5) Comment section**

 The show/hide comment control button is not currently keyboard-accessible.
 Can you make it keyboard accessible, both in terms of focusing it using the tab key, and activating it using the return key?

+HTML: Added tabindex="0" to the button to make it focusable using the tab key.
+JavaScript: Added an event listener for the keydown event to handle the return key activation.

 *Present your findings and fixes here.*